 Pathward, through its Tax Solutions product line and its partnerships is able to provide small dollar loans (Refund Advances) to consumers nationwide.
-In 2022-2023 tax year3, Pathward originated 1,147,656 Refund Advance loans for a total of \$1.45 billion dollars.
-This equates to an average loan amount of \$1,263 per customer.
+In 2022-2023 tax year3, Pathward originated over 1 million Refund Advance loans for a total of \$1.5 billion.
+This equates to an average loan amount of approximately \$1,400 per customer.
 Refund Advance loan amounts varied between \$200 - \$6,400.
-There was a total of 948,921 (82%) loans that were free to the consumer (no interest or loan fees).
+There was a total of 69% of loans that were free to the consumer (no interest or loan fees).
 Refund Advance loans provide borrowers with funds to meet their financial obligations prior to the disbursement of their Tax Refund, which is a common necessity for LMI individuals.